 The assumptions used to determine net periodic benefit cost for each year were established at the end of each previous year.
 In 2022 and 2021, there was an interim remeasurement of the funded status of certain plans due to plan settlements which resulted in net periodic benefit cost being recalculated for the remainder of the year using assumptions as of the interim remeasurement dates.
 The assumptions disclosed in the preceding table used to determine net periodic benefit cost for 2022 and 2021 are a weighted average of the assumptions as of the end of the previous year and the interim remeasurement dates.
-The assumptions used to determine benefit cost and the actuarial present value of benefit obligations are based on actuarial assumptions that are reviewed on an annual basis.
+The assumptions used to determine benefit obligations were established at each year end.
+The net periodic benefit cost and the actuarial present value of benefit obligations are based on actuarial assumptions that are reviewed on an annual basis.
 Discount rates are developed based on a portfolio of high-quality, fixed income debt instruments with maturities that approximate the expected payment of plan obligations.